 The Sixth Tradition is one of the trickier traditions to embrace in this manner.
 Practicing it as part of a group is easy enough, but many of us will find that there are numerous instances in which we simply cannot embrace it as individuals.
 And this is okay.
 Nothing we say in these articles is meant to be prescriptive.
 We are simply sharing what we have learned through our own experiences in recovery, as well as the experiences of our patients.
 This sort of anecdotal evidence is one of the primary benefits we are able to offer by employing a staff which largely consists of fellow addicts and alcoholics with long-term sobriety.

-Anyone who truly wishes to embody the Sixth Tradition to its fullest, whether as individuals or group members, will find helpful information below.
+Anyone who truly wishes to embody the Sixth Tradition to its fullest, whether as individuals or group members of a 12 step recovery program, will find helpful information below.
 Remember that those wishing to invoke this tradition in their everyday lives need only do it when possible.
 As you will discover, even following the Sixth Tradition to its bare minimum will require a great deal of humility.
 But seeing as humility is one of the strongest principles of recovery, it is good to begin working on this as soon as possible.
 We hope the following analysis will help you to do just that.

 What Is Tradition Six?